paulhamsh/PicoPiTinyUSBMidiHostBasic/README.md

 # PicoPiTinyUSBMidiHostBasic

-Absolute basic bare API USB Midi Host
+Absolute basic bare API USB Midi Host.
+It will run a PIO-based USB host and print output over UART.

 Based completely on the TinyUSB examples: